sergio-aci/-houseplantshop_webscraping_project/README.md

 Will return all products containing 'evergreen', unsorted, no matter if they have a feature or not, and displayed to the screen

+## Logging
+When running the webscraper for the first time, a log file will be created and saved in the project folder.
+It will log the progress of the webscraper while it scrapes products and features.
+All subsequent scrapes will simply add new details to the log file which was already created after the first scrape.
+To view a new log file every time you scrape, simply delete the one that has been created from the previous scrape.
+For detailed information about the webscraping processes please check the log file.

 ## SQL Database Layout
 SQL was used to create a database that would store the